wjs018/rikka/README.md

 ## Usage

 1. Update config file with your desired configuration including lemmy details.
-Make sure the sommunity you're posting to is a personal test community while you are confirming everything works for you.
+Make sure the community you're posting to is a personal test community while you are confirming everything works for you.

 ```ini
 [lemmy]